 Our Favorite Online Glamping Resources

 - Airbnb – Airbnb is a vast network and our current favorite platform for digging up unique glamping properties.
 Reading Airbnb reviews gives us confidence that every place we choose will meet our expectations.
 To find glamping on Airbnb, type the city, state, or region that you will be traveling to in the search bar.
 Under ‘More Filters,’ you will find a section titled ‘Unique Stays’.
 From there, you can filter your search to include barns, castles, yurts, and campers, and more.
 There’s a lot to choose from!
-New to Airbnb?
-Use our referral code to save $55 off your first booking.

 - Glamping Hub – Glamping Hub is my next choice for finding glamping near me.
 It has a lot of unique properties, including yurts, treehouses, cabins, and glamping tents.
 There are also high-end vacation rentals that you have to sift through.
 Glamping Hub rentals tend to be more luxurious and expensive, but the booking process is easy.

 - Hipcamp – We love Hipcamp because the booking site offers all kinds of private camping experience, not just glamping.
 We have found remote patches of land to pitch our tent on, as well as treehouses, cabins, and fire towers.
-We don’t love the Hipcamp search engine, as it seems to be glitchy sometimes.
+We don’t always love the Hipcamp search engine, as it seems to be glitchy sometimes.
 Full disclosure: I was a Hipcamp Field Scout in 2016.

 Glamping in New England

 Our home base is in Vermont, so the majority of our glamping excursions to date have been in New England.
 If you are hoping to do some glamping in Vermont, New Hampshire, Massachusetts, Maine, Connecticut, or Rhode Island, check out our Glamping in New England Page.
+We have a lot of posts featuring our favorite glamping spots nearby.

 Glamping in New York